Back

 Here are the best practices to ensure that this training is successful.

-Why Privileged User Access Must be Protected Using Security Awareness Training
+Why Privileged User Access Must Be Protected with Security Awareness Training

 Privileged users bring a unique level of risk to an organisation.
 This risk level justifies focusing on this group and building a security awareness campaign that considers the role of the privileged user in a cyber attack.